apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 **Provision the required entities to Apigee Edge:**

-You must perform this step after you deploy the login-app project.
+You must perform this step before you configure the login-app project.

 1. CD to `oauth-advanced/provisioning`
 2. Execute: `./provision-login-app.sh`